randhson/randhson/README.md

 ### Hello!
 Welcome to my profile.

-My name is Randson and I'm Web developer.
+My name is Randson and I'm developer with experience at Fullstack Ruby on Rails.
 + Web Technology
++ Ruby Ecosystem

 <!--
 **randhson/randhson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.